 Apart from their efforts in the war, The Buffalo Soldiers became the country’s first national park rangers.
 They were responsible for protecting wildlife from poachers, constructing new roads, and stopping privately-owned livestock from grazing on national park land.

-What will the memorial look like?
+What does the memorial look like?